Disclosure

 Downloading torrents germany

-Downloading torrents in Germany is pretty risky – if you’re caught, you might have to pay a pretty big fine.
+Downloading torrents in Germany is risky.
+If caught, you could face a big fine.

-In this guide, we’ll show you how you can be caught torrenting in Germany and what to do to avoid that.
-Also, we’ll answer some FAQs.
+In this guide, we’ll explain how you can get caught torrenting in Germany.
+We’ll also show you how to avoid it.
+Plus, we’ll answer some FAQs.

 How Can You Be Caught Downloading Torrents in Germany?

 German lawyers and copyright agencies check the list of torrent peers in a torrent client.
-There, they can see the IP addresses of everyone who uploads and downloads a torrent.
+They can see the IP addresses of everyone who uploads and downloads a torrent.

 Here’s a screenshot of the list of peers in qBittorrent to give you an idea of how things look: